zacherikson/jwt-pizza/README.md

 ## Development notes

-JWT Pizza uses Vite, React, and Tailwind.
+JWT Pizza uses Vite, React, Tailwind, and Preline.
 The following contains some notes about how these components were integrated into the project.

 ### Vite